-Year Ended January 31, y 31, 2020 2019 2018 Issued and outstanding stock options 12,359 17,804 24,917 Unvested RSUs issued and outstanding 4,893 4,836 2,863 Unvested restricted stock awards issued and outstanding 177 388 599 Unvested shares subject to repurchase 5 48 188 Unvested restricted common stock issued and outstanding 400 800 Shares committed under the ESPP 253 271 1,149 Shares related to 2023 convertible senior notes 2,494 7,134 Shares subject to warrants related to the issuance of 2023 convertible senior notes 2,494 Shares related to 2025 convertible senior notes 5,617 28,292 30,881 30,516
+Year E Year Ended January 31,

+2021 2020 2019

+Issued and outstanding stock options 8,250 12,359 17,804

+Unvested RSUs issued and outstanding 4,452 4,893 4,836

+Unvested restricted stock awards issued and outstanding 177 388

+Unvested shares subject to repurchase 5 48

+Unvested restricted common stock issued and outstanding 400

+Shares committed under the ESPP 137 253 271

+Shares related to 2023 Notes 832 2,494 7,134

+Shares subject to warrants related to the issuance of 2023 Notes 1,048 2,494

+Shares related to 2025 Notes 5,617 5,617

+Shares related to 2026 Notes 4,820

+25,156 28,292 30,881

 The Company uses the if-converted method for calculating any potential dilutive effect of the conversion options embedded in the Notes on diluted net income per share, if applicable.
-The conversion options of the 2023 and 2025 Notes and exercise rights of the Warrants will have a dilutive impact on net income per share of common stock when the average market price per share of the Company's Class A common stock for a given period exceeds the conversion prices of \$48.36 per share, \$188.71 per share and exercise price of \$68.06 per share, respectively.
-During the year ended January 31, 2020, the weighted average price per share of the Company's Class A common stock exceeded the conversion price of the 2023 Notes and the exercise price of the Warrants; however, since the Company was in a net loss position there was no dilutive effect during any period presented.
+The conversion options of the 2023, 2025 and 2026 Notes are dilutive in periods of net income on a weighted-average basis using an assumed conversion date equal to the later of the beginning of the reporting period and the date of issuance of the respective Notes.
+The exercise rights of the Warrants will have a dilutive impact on net income per share of common stock under the treasury-stock method when the average market price per share of the Company's Class A common stock for a given period exceeds the conversion price of \$68.06 per share.
+During the year ended January 31, 2021, the average price per share of the Company's Class A common stock exceeded the exercise price of the Warrants; however, since the Company is in a net loss position there was no dilutive effect during any period presented.